tud-amr/mobile-manipulator-compliance/README.md

 Other comments:
-- The keys for Mujoco, can be found online.
-If you do <tab> you get all the infopannels, or <f1> to get an overview of some commands that you can do.

 - If you would like to remove the toolbox automatically from your screen: settings, appearance, auto-hide the dock.
 - If you would like to calibrate, press <calibrate>, but it will take some time.

+## Troubleshooting

+If you run into problems of any kind, do not hesitate to open an issue on this repository.

+Solutions to common issues are presented [here](docs/troubleshooting.md)